yuminghuang23/f1-Data-Analysis/README.md

 ```
 ## Requirments to on cloud
 1. use Binder: https://mybinder.org/
-2. copy this repo's link: https://github.com/yuminghuang23/f1-Data-Analysis and paste into Binder
+2. copy this repo's link: https://github.com/yuminghuang23/f1-Data-Analysis and paste into Binder <br>
    (refer to this document for more information: https://mybinder.readthedocs.io/en/latest/introduction.html)
 3. Click 'Launch' and Binder will auto build image and deploy